AMLA Botanical Name - Overview, Benifits & Sideeffect

 • Additionally, the amla botanical name and family (Phyllanthaceae) indicate its classification within the plant kingdom, emphasizing its importance in Ayurvedic practices for rejuvenation and overall health.

-Tips, Tricks, and Strategies to Prepare for Amla
+Tips, Tricks, & Strategies for Amla (Exam Prep)

 This table provides helpful tips and mnemonic devices to assist in studying the topic of amla effectively.